We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 If you’re going to be one of the legion of Halloween zombies, you should give your costume a couple touches that make it stand out.

 The first trick just requires a rubber ball.
 Hide it in your armpit, ask someone to take your pulse from your wrist, and then squeeze the ball.
 This will temporarily block your radial artery, which delivers pulsing blood to your wrist.
 Search as they might, your friend won’t detect the tell-tale sign of life.

 If that’s too subtle, try a new take on the old endless hanky gag.
 Get some red “silks,” available at magic shops (you can also make your own with bolts of fabric), and knot them together end to end with a simple square knot.
 Then fold your ties to form a stack and twist them until they fit in something small and portable, like a cardboard tube.

 Stick the tube in your shirt, leaving the end sticking out, and ask somebody to play pull-the-intestine.
 For bonus points, tie something gross, like a rubber heart, to the last tie.
-This is particularly great if you really ham it up; shriek, make gagging sounds, or hide a handy fake blood capsule so it sprays over your audience.
+This is particularly great if you really ham it up; shriek, make gagging sounds, or hide a handy fake blood capsule so it creates a grotesque mess.

 This story has been updated.
 It was originally published in 2018.